 Houdini started his magic career at the age of 17 where he and his brother would perform small magic shows.
 He soon joined a circus where he fast became an expert with handcuffs – one of his most famous tricks as an escape artist.
 He became known internationally for his escape techniques even able to be restrained underwater for long periods of time known as the ‘Chinese Water Torture.
 He traveled around the world performing his tricks in theaters with an international reputation as the world’s greatest escape artist.

 Before finding fame and making it as a magician, he worked with his brother trying to make ends meet with just their small magic shows.
 So he took a job with a traveling medicine show where he pretended to be a physical medium.
-He would act as if he was going into a trance like state and give messages from the dead.
+He would act as if he was going into a trance-like state and give messages from the dead.
 He would feel guilty about this and would attempt to make it right later in life by becoming involved with the paranormal field.

-After the death of his mother in the 1920, he began to focus on debunking psychics and mediums.
-He initially tried to make contact with his mother through a medium, but quickly found that everyone who he consulted, seemed to be a fraud (which was rampart in this era when spiritualism was at peak popularity).
+After the death of his mother in 1920, he began to focus on debunking psychics and mediums.
+He initially tried to make contact with his mother through a medium, but quickly found that everyone who he consulted, seemed to be a fraud (which was rampant in this era when spiritualism was at peak popularity).
 He decided to start investigating their methods and what ‘magic’ they were using to deceive people.
 He became so passionate about it that his need to contact his Mother took a back seat to his crusade.
 He would attend séances in a disguise and dramatically reveal his identity at the end and outing the fraudulent mediums which in turn gained a lot of press.
 He was then able to demonstrate exactly how they had deceived people which ended up becoming his main focus in later years.
 It seemed to him there was no psychic trick that he wasn’t able to emulate.
 Many of Houdini's revelations on spiritualists happened very publicly at either his lectures or in public newspaper correspondences.
 In 1922 he embarked on a speaking tour where he would project slides from his infamous collection recreating different phenomena and exposing various spiritualist.

 It is necessary and most important, first to understand that I am not a skeptic regarding Spiritualism.
 I am in no position to say that there is no such thing.
 My mind is open.
 I am perfectly willing to believe, but in the twenty-five years in my investigation and the hundreds of séances which I have attended, I have never seen or heard anything that could convince me that there is a possibility of communication with the loved ones who have gone beyond.